lacomaofficial/Neuro-Decoding-MLPs-PyTorch/README.md

 # Neural Signal Decoding with MLPs on PyTorch

-Decoding brain signals using deep learning on the Haxby dataset.
-Analyze, train, and test models within the PyTorch framework.
+Decoding brain signals using deep learning on the Haxby dataset within the PyTorch framework.
 Discover how non-linearities in Multilayer Perceptrons enhance decoding capabilities for complex cognitive processes.